Food safety in an emergency

 Key points about food safety in an emergency

-• Natural disasters and events like floods, storms, power cuts and earthquakes can affect your access to clean water and power.
+• Natural disasters and events such as floods, storms, power cuts and earthquakes can affect your clean water and power supply.

-• This can make it harder to keep your food safe for eating.
+• This can make it harder to keep your food and water safe for eating and drinking.

-• Here are some tips for avoiding getting sick from food during a natural disaster.
+• Here are some tips for avoiding getting sick from food and water during a natural disaster.

 Flooded property with garden under water

-If you need information about where to get help due to Cyclone Gabrielle and flooding in the upper North Island here are some places to go.
+If you need information about where to get help due to a natural disaster or flooding:

-• water supplies could get cut off or get polluted
+• Water supplies can get cut off or get polluted.

-This puts you at risk of getting foodborne illness.
+This puts you at risk of getting foodborne illness (or food poisoning).
 Read more about food safety and foodborne illness.

-• Eat foods that will expire soon first, eg, eat bread and meat first because they spoil more quickly than non-perishable food.
+• Eat foods such as meat or bread that will expire soon first, because they spoil more quickly than non-perishable food.

 • Eat canned foods last.